ThorsAngerVaNeT/Ciphering-CLI-Tool/README.md

 If the input file option is missed, then you should provide text in command line.

-If the output file option is missed, then tool will output proceded text to command line You can terminate tool by pressing Ctrl+C.
+If the output file option is missed, then tool will output proceded text to command line.

+You can terminate tool by pressing Ctrl+C.

 ---